 With the St. Petersburg All Together Opera Festival, under the baton of Fabio Mastrangelo, she has performed Marfa/ The Tsar's Bride, Ännchen/ Der Freischütz and Clara/ Betrothal in a Monastery.
 In 2016 she sang Olga in Dargomyzhsky’s Rusalka at the Tchaikovsky Concert Hall in Moscow.
 She appeared as Micaela/ Carmen, Nedda/ I Pagliacci and Tatyana/ Eugene Onegin at the Krasnoyarsk Opera and Ballet Theatre in the 2014/2015 season.

 Olga Cheremnykh began her studies at the Novosibirsk Conservatory in 2009 and subsequently graduated from the St. Petersburg Conservatory in 2014.
-She won the all-Russian contest "Young talents of Russia 2008” as well as 3rd prize at the Antonín Dvo?ák Competition 2014 and 3rd prize at the International Slovtsov Competition 2015 in Krasnoyarsk.
-During her studies in St. Petersburg, she performed Contessa/ Le Nozze di Figaro and Tatyana/ Eugene Onegin at the Opera and Ballet Theatre of the St. Petersburg State Conservatory.
+She won the all-Russian contest "Young talents of Russia 2008” as well as 3rd prize at the Antonín Dvorák Competition 2014 and 3rd prize at the International Slovtsov Competition 2015 in Krasnoyarsk.
+With the Opera and Ballet Theatre of the Saint Petersburg Conservatory she performed Contessa/ Le Nozze di Figaro and Tatyana/ Eugene Onegin.